 - Q: How many games might I expect to officiate in a season?

-A: This totally varies, but in a season, one might pick up anywhere from 8-25 games.
-Often, there are cancellations, so being available for games other officials can not officiate will increase that number.
+A: This totally varies, but in a season, one might pick up anywhere from 10-35 games.
+Often, there are cancellations, so being available for games other officials cannot officiate will increase that number.
+There are some officials that want/take A LOT of games and they may have 50 - 70 games officiated in a season.

 - Q. What about Lacrosse Official?s Uniforms (what, where, how)?